- FPGAs iCE40 series for a small form factor.

 IP cores: ADC_RX, PI/PID controller, PWM, Notch filter, Sin/Cos generator, current calculation, GPIO

-We design high-power FPGA solutions for DC/AC converters for our clients and go beyond the capabilities of traditional microcontrollers and DSPs.
+We design high-power FPGA solutions that can be used in DC/AC converters and go beyond the capabilities of traditional microcontrollers and DSPs.

-Our solution includes essential building blocks such as an ADC IP core for receiving data from electrical circuits, a circuit for precise current and voltage control, and an IP core for generating PWM signals.
+The integral components include an ADC for data reception from electrical circuits, a circuit governing current and voltage, and an IP core for PWM signal generation.

-We incorporate advanced features such as a Sin/Cos generator, which sets the desired output voltage profile, and a variety of additional IP cores to optimise the performance and efficiency of our converters.
+We incorporate advanced features such as a Sin/Cos generator, which sets the desired output voltage profile, and a variety of additional components to optimise the converters’ performance and efficiency.

 PFC, four-phase interleaved boost converter